pravg-amd/shark-ai/docs/programming_guide.md

   compiler directly, where there is no ambiguity as to the structure.
 In other cases, we write the implementations in a low-level Pythonic kernel language.
-  In still others, nothing beats a hand coded kernel, and we use those.
-  SHARK Tank makes it easy and interactive to do any of this.
+  In still others, nothing beats a hand coded kernel, and we use those. amdshark Tank makes it easy and interactive to do any of this.

 By applying this development model and making it cheap to specialize, we aim to hit the sweet spot in our models whereby modeling code is re-used when